oldenbur/fixedwidth/README.md

 # fixedwidth

-parsing and access for textual fixed width data tables
+A go library for parsing and accessing textual fixed-width data tables.